lizmat/Text-Emoji/README.md

 The `to-emoji` subroutine in its simplest form takes a string as the first argument and attempt to transform any known emoji strings of the form `:word:` into the associated emoji.
 Note that the word *may* contain hyphens, but they are optional.

 Additional mapping info may be specified as additional named arguments, or as a hash.
 The value for each additional mapping may be either the emoji directly, or the text equivalent of the emoji.
+Note that all text in these additional mappings, should be in **lowercase** only.

 to-text
 -------